 * Paper Decoration II: Marbled paper and two portfolio structures (2 day wkshp).

-* 3 Books, 3 Sewings: Make three hardbound books using pamphlet stitch, secret Belgian binding, and Coptic sewing techniques (2 day wkshp).
+* 3 Books, 3 Sewings: Make three hardbound books using pamphlet stitch, Japanese 6-needle binding, and Coptic sewing techniques (2 day wkshp).

 * The Drop Spine Box: Make one small and one large drop-spine box to store special objects, photos or papers (2 day wkshp).